biancac7/Supporting-Material---240918756/README.md

 |   │   ├── pathologist_agreement.png
 |   │   └── pathologist_reliability.png
 |   |
-|   └── optuna_exports/                                # Contains excel files with all of the Optuna experiment results
+|   └── optuna_exports/                                # Contains the excel file with all of the Optuna experiment results
-|       ├── gleason_hpo_report_trials.xlsx
 |       └── gleason_hpo_report.xlsx
 |
 └── gleason_study.db                                   # The SQLite database used by Optuna to store trial results.